IsabelGarvi/ShogiTest/README.md

 Implemented functionality:
 - Pieces movement.
-- Pawn and Lance automatically promoted when reaching last rank of the furthest side.
+- Pawn and Lance are automatically promoted when reaching last rank of the furthest side.
-- Knight automatically promoted when reaching last two ranks of the furthest side.
+- Knight is automatically promoted when reaching last two ranks of the furthest side.
-- Other piece (that can be promoted) automatically promoted when reaching last three ranks of the furthest side.
+- Other pieces (that can be promoted) are automatically promoted when reaching last three ranks of the furthest side.
 - Promoted pieces movement.
 - Select if player wants to use a captured piece (if it has any)